Donate

 “Weekly fee for care is _____, totaling an annual amount of ______.
 Payment is expected for the agreed upon hours/days whether the child is in attendance or not.
 Payment will not vary due to statutory holidays, child’s illness or appointments or parent vacations.
 Fee will be negotiated if caregiver takes excess of ____days off annually.”

 Another term for this is being “paid by enrolment”.
-The language is very important in case of an audit by Revenue Canada.
-If you are audited and your contract mentions “paid vacation” and “paid sick time”, Revenue Canada can request the parents pay CPP and UI Benefits.
-Remember also, Revenue Canada can go back 6 years.
+The language is very important in case of an audit by the Canada Revenue Agency.
+If you are audited and your contract mentions “paid vacation” and “paid sick time”, CRA can request the parents pay CPP and EI Benefits.
+Remember also, CRA can go back 7 years.

 Can I charge for days that the child isn’t there?